roovo/dotfiles/README.markdown

 ## thanks

-The install philosophy, bootstrap script (and much of this readme) is taken from Zach Holman's most excellent set of [dotfiles](https://raw.github.com/holman/dotfiles).
+The install philosophy/scripts (and much of this readme) is taken from Zach Holman's most excellent set of [dotfiles] (https://raw.github.com/holman/dotfiles).
 Most of the vim stuff was inspired by watching Gary Bernhardt's [Destroy All Software screencasts] (https://www.destroyallsoftware.com/screencasts), copying from his [dotfiles] (https://github.com/garybernhardt/dotfiles) - and actaully understanding most of what's in there :)